 - Garnish Generously: Don’t underestimate the power of garnish.
 Those diced scallions add a fresh crunch and a pop of color that makes the dish not only taste incredible but also look restaurant-worthy.

 Give this online sensation a try this week.
 Who doesn’t want an easy and lazy meal that is crackingly addictive?
 This crack chicken… make it for your family and dig in whichever way you want!

 Are you my subscriber yet?
-If not it’s easy enough to fix it. 🙂 Fill in that form to get new delicious recipes coming your way.
+If not it’s easy enough to fix it. 🙂 Fill in the form to get new delicious recipes coming your way.
 See ya again soon…

 Crack Chicken, on our Gypsy Plate… enjoy!